relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/07 - RESTful API Requests and Responses/main.md

 &nbsp;

 With REST services, response data must be implicitly or explicitly labeled as cacheable or non-cacheable.
 The service indicates the duration for which the response is valid.
-Caching helps improve performance on the client side ans capability on the server side.
+Caching helps improve performance on the client side and capability on the server side.
 If the client has access to a valid cached response for a given request, it avoids repeating the same request.
 Instead, it uses its cached copy.
 This helps alleviate some of the server's work and thus contributes to scalability and performance.

 &nbsp;